prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-plugin-renderer.md

 ### Setup

-* Create your implementation from the interface `PluginEventListener`
+* Create your implementation from the interface `PluginEventDelegate`
 * Handle your plugin event listener on your Plugin Renderer
 * Implement the interface on the class you want to listen the events
 * Set your listener on your `BannerView` instance or `InterstitialAdUnit` instance

 ___

-#### Create your implementation from the interface PluginEventListener
+#### Create your implementation from the interface PluginEventDelegate

 ```swift
 @objc class SampleCustomRendererEventDelegate: NSObject, PluginEventDelegate {